BarraQDA/nvivotools/README.md

 1. Install one of [LibreOffice](http://www.libreoffice.org) or [OpenOffice](http://www.openoffice.org) by following the links from the website.

 2. Download [unoconv](http://dag.wiee.rs/home-made/unoconv/) from its [github release](https://github.com/dagwieers/unoconv/archive/0.7.zip).
 From this zip file, extract `unoconv-0.7/unoconv` and copy it to the folder where the NVivotools scripts.

+### Mac

+According to [this report](https://github.com/dagwieers/unoconv/issues/263#issuecomment-183237795) on Mac OSX you may have to install an [older version](https://downloadarchive.documentfoundation.org/libreoffice/old/4.2.5.2/mac/x86_64/LibreOffice_4.2.5.2_MacOS_x86-64.dmg) of LibreOffice in order for unoconv to work.

+`unoconv` should be installable using `pip`:

+    pip install --user unoconv

+and ensure that unoconv is on your path.

 ## And you are ready to go